A brief history of burning negatives

 R. Crumb’s unseen photographic source material

-Unearthing a series of typological photos made by the legendary and controversial cartoonist to draw from as source material for the bleak background reality of his urban life comics.
+Unearthing a series of typological photos made by the legendary cartoonist to draw from as source material for the bleak background reality of modern life.

 Photography of the Absurd